maciejpedzich/website/content/blog/hello-again-world.md

 #### Test, test, test

 Another recommendation from the doctor was doing a blood test, because my diet had been _very_ restrictive since... well, my very early childhood.
 To this day, it consists exclusively of processed food, because I can't stand the appearance and smell of pretty much all the _normal_ dishes out there.
-Despite that, I'm actually a little underweight, because my apetite is quite low most of the time.
+Despite that, I'm actually a little underweight, because my appetite is quite low most of the time.

 But anyway, the results indicated plenty of vitamin deficiencies.
 Shocking, I know.

 I also took some autism screening tests to further validate my suspicions and potentially bring up the results to the doctor doing my proper diagnosis.
-Here's a list of the assesments I completed, along with my scores.
+Here's a list of the assessments I completed, along with my scores.
 By the way, shout-out to [Embrace Autism](https://embrace-autism.com) for the amazing breakdowns of these tests and automated scoring tools.

 - [**Autism Spectrum Quotient (AQ)**](https://embrace-autism.com/autism-spectrum-quotient)
   - Score: 45